© Peter Bender | Sylt Marketing

 For 45 years, Peter Kliem and his club Rotes Kliff in Kampen have provided a lively atmosphere and unforgettable nights for generations.
 At Easter, he ceremoniously handed over the reins of the Rotes Kliff party to Sepp BrĂĽckmann and Rabea Palenschat, shirtless in true style.

-A breath of fresh air in the Little Tea Room in Keitum
+A breath of fresh air in Morsum

 From “Startup-Heini” in Berlin to breakfast restaurateur on Sylt